felipetesc/expressa/README.md

-# expressa
+# Expressa

-To use this micro lib you can import from deno.land or directly from github, like so
+To use this micro lib you can import from github, like so:

 Installation:
 ```typescript